 Advanced search functionality is more of a requirement than a recommendation

-A filtered search function is extremely important for real estate apps.
-The better structured the data is, the better your app’s user experience.
-Try to organize real estate information in such a way as to make the list of properties satisfy the most popular criteria for home buyers.
-We can separate "must have" search criteria like location, property type, price range and other options, like square foot range, on-site parking, in-unit laundry, year built, and whatever you think is important to include.
+Filtered search is extremely important for real estate apps.
+The better structured your data, the better your app’s user experience.
+Try to organize information so that property listings highlight the most popular criteria for home buyers.
+We can separate must-have search criteria like location, property type, and price range from other criteria like square footage, on-site parking, in-unit laundry, year built, and whatever else you think is important to include.

-It is advisable to integrate analytics into the app, or gather data from the server to know what your users are primarily interested in when looking for property so that we can make this criteria catch the eye.
-What we recommend is to start with an MVP and continually enhance the product.
-With so many geographical areas and user segments, it’s impotant to find the best fit for your product.
+It’s advisable to integrate analytics into your app or gather data from the server to know what your users are most interested in when looking for properties.
+That way you can make this information catch their eye.
+We recommend starting with an MVP and continually enhancing the product.
+With so many geographical areas and user segments, it’s important to find the best fit for your app.

-What’s the best way to get users to engage with data for real estate listing?
+What’s the best way to get users to engage with information about real estate listings?
 It’s simple: visually.
-Portraying data graphically reveals patterns in the data that are difficult to detect otherwise.
-Graphs and pictures win always beat long descriptions.
-Your app can have both, but don’t overload your app with too much info.
+Portraying data graphically reveals patterns that are difficult to detect otherwise.
+Graphs and pictures always beat long descriptions.
+Your app can have both, but don’t overload it with too much info.

-Zillow and Trulia listings differ from one another.
-Both, however, they have graphical components like a monthly mortgage breakdown, to name just one.
-There are a huge number of different graphical interpretations for displaying information on both iOS and Android platforms.
-You can find an SDK on developer resources for any type of charts / graphs.
+Zillow and Trulia listings differ.
+They both, however, have graphical components like a monthly mortgage breakdown.
+There are a huge number of ways to display information graphically on both iOS and Android platforms.
+You can find an SDK with developer resources for any type of chart and graph.

-Apart from maps and pictures of properties, including those in the neighboring area, the apps can redirect you to Google street view and Google directions with one click.
-This feature is both simple to implement and valuable for the end user because of its transparency.
+Apart from maps and pictures of properties, including other properties in the neighborhood, these apps can redirect you to Google Street View and Google directions with one click.
+This feature is both simple to implement and valuable for the end user because it adds transparency.

-One of the unique features Zillow has is an estimated market value tool called Zestimate, which is a starting point which can be used to determine a home’s market value or monthly rental price.
+One of the unique features Zillow has is an estimated market value tool called Zestimate, which is a starting point for determining a home’s market value or monthly rental price.
 This estimate is based on public data like neighborhood market guides and forecast calculations.

 What to put on the map and how to make it look nice

-Neighborhood information plays a big role in a real estate app, especially now, as customers are paying more attention to the community they plan to live in.
-In Zillow’s app you can access it by clicking on the map.
-It uses markers attached to the places to display the neighborhood information filtered according to the criteria you have specified.
-If there is too much information to show, you can cluster your markers; in other words, you can put a large number of markers on a map without making the map hard to read.
+Neighborhood information plays a big role in a real estate app, especially now as homebuyers are paying more attention to the community they plan to live in.
+In Zillow’s app, you can access neighborhood information by clicking on the map.
+Markers attached to places display information filtered according to the criteria you’ve specified.
+If there’s too much information to show, you can cluster your markers; in other words, you can put a large number of markers on the map without making it hard to read.

-Together with placing a marker at each location for some criteria (e.g. schools), Trulia has heatmaps, that use colors to represent the distribution of data.
-You can consult Google Maps documentation for heatmap utility implementation on Android and displaying overlays on a map in the iOS developer library.
+Together with placing markers at locations such as schools, Trulia has heat maps that use colors to represent the distribution of data.
+You can consult Google Maps documentation for information on implementing a heatmap utility on Android and displaying overlays on a map in the iOS developer library.

-Maps in the two apps we’ve been talking about have "draw" functions.
-This is a pretty cool feature which makes maps super convenient to use.
+Maps in both the Trulia and Zillow apps have a draw feature, which makes them super convenient to use.
 You can circle an area with your finger and the map will show you everything of interest within this zone.

-Saving searches or "like" properties is not only used for keeping preferred homes in one place, but for making it possible for the realtor to see what the client prefers and suggest similar options.
-The app should also send push notifications when a new house that matches user search criteria appears in the indicated area.
+Saving searches or liking properties isn’t only useful for keeping a list of homes in one place; it also makes it possible for a realtor to see what a client prefers and suggest similar options.
+An app should also send push notifications when a new house appears that matches a user’s search criteria.

 These are the components you need to pay attention to when building your own real estate app.
-What I can add is that the new Zillow will still have plenty of competition from other sites and mobile apps such as Realtor.com, Homes.com, as well as from Coldwell Banker, Re/Max, Century 21 and other real estate brokers.
+Zillow Group, despite its leadership, still has plenty of competition from other sites and mobile apps such as Realtor.com and Homes.com as well as from Coldwell Banker, Re/Max, Century 21, and other real estate brokers.
 You should check them out too if you decide to try your hand at digital real estate.
 Yalantis can help you build a real estate solution by sharing our vast experience in native mobile app development and web development.